user2862486/rundpod-cluster-training/README.md

-# Set up the hostfile.txt
+# Set up the hostfile.txt (update based on your configuration)
-i.e.:
 10.65.0.2 slots=8
 10.65.0.3 slots=8
 10.65.0.4 slots=8